ledlightjungledStefan/Osterei/_posts/2022-07-01-Windows10Umgebungsvariablen.markdown

 image_path: /Osterei/assets/images/cupcakes/chocolate_banana.png
 description: cupcake with chocolate colors for /d %a in (%EINBAHN%) do dir /b %a
 ---
-In der Bücherei ist es schön Bunt.
+Wirklich, in der Bücherei war es schön Bunt.